Skip to content

 Children and young people can be faced with difficulties at school or at home which, as well as affecting their mental health, emotional well-being and social skills, can create barriers to learning.
 To unlock our children's true potential to allow them to flourish, we provide them with the support they need to feel safe at school, to be able to get along with other children, and to develop the confidence and resilience that they need to flourish both academically and in life.

-Our nurturing approach is underpinned by our whole school ethos - in the way that we greet the children in the morning, the way we speak to them, the way we approach behaviour management, the way we approach learning.
-The approach is delivered through Quality First Teaching and it promotes healthy outcomes for children by responding to their emotional needs.
+Our nurturing approach is underpinned by our whole school ethos – in the way that we greet the children in the morning, the way we speak to them, the way we approach behaviour management, the way we approach learning.
+This approach is delivered through Quality First Teaching, and it promotes healthy outcomes for children by responding to their emotional needs.
 Through a nurturing educational approach, our children develop vital social skills which include developing confidence and self-respect, and learning to take pride in behaving well and in achieving their full potential.

-We assess our children's social, emotional and mental health development using the Boxall Profile - this tool provides a precise picture of a child’s strengths, as well as any difficulties which could affect their learning.
+We assess our children's social, emotional and mental health development using the Boxall Profile – This tool provides a precise picture of a child’s strengths, as well as any difficulties which could affect their learning.
 We can then use these indicators to support our children in the areas that they need it.

 To find out more about the Boxall Profile, please click the link below:

-The Nurturing Approach applied across our school follows 6 key principles:
+The nurturing approach applied across our school follows 6 key principles.

-1. Children’s Learning is Understood Developmentally:
+Children's Learning is Understood Developmentally

 We differentiate the curriculum according to the needs of our children.
 We consider attainment levels but also recognise the children’s developmental progress through the Boxall Profile.
 Our responses to our children are underpinned by non-judgemental and accepting attitudes.

-2. The Classroom offers a Safe Base:
+The Classroom offers a Safe Base

 The organisation of our environment and our classroom management helps to reduce anxiety.
 Classroom time is organised around predictable routines, supported visually where appropriate.
 Great attention is paid to detail; the adults are reliable and consistent in their approach to our children.